NHS Greater Glasgow and Clyde Area Drug and Therapeutics Committee

 - Other formularies

-GGC Medicines App available for iPhone® and iPad® and now Android® phones and tablets
+GGC Medicines App available for iPhone®, iPad® and Android® phones and tablets

 - The GGC Medicines App is now available to download for free!

 - The app contains the the Adult Therapeutic Handbook, access to the Medicines Update suite of bulletins (PostScript), access to the GGC Adult Formulary and dosing calculators for gentamicin and vancomycin in adults in NHSGGC.